jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

 ---
 ## Project Description

-This project was launched from individual research in George Mason University course CSI 500, Computational Science Tools.
+This project was launched from individual research in the George Mason University course CSI 500, Computational Science Tools.
 Reading an academic journal, _Social network analysis of virtual water trade among major countries in the world_, led to this project to observe ways to academically analyze world trade data using the `networkx` package in Python.

 ## Journal Article Summary
 ### [Deng et al. (2021)] Social network analysis of virtual water trade among major countries in the world

 This study observes the virtual water trade strategy among 19 major countries from 2006 to 2015.
-The virtual water strategy refers to how water-scarce countries and regions replace their own production.
+The virtual water strategy refers to how water-scarce countries and regions replace their water.
 Using a _multi-regional input-output model_ and _social network analysis using data sources from [Eora Global MRIO](http://www.worldmrio.com)_, it thoroughly explains how water trade operates throughout the world.

 ### Research question and research gap